RaushanKumar25/Frontend-Practice/README.md

 - Inside it, created a floating box (`.box`) using `float: left`
 - Styled the box using height, width, margin, and border

+- ### 🔹 CSS Float
+- Used `float: left` to align boxes horizontally
+- Realized why float is useful for image placement and simple layouting

+### 🔹 Git Commit Editor (Vim)
+- Opened Vim via `git commit` without `-m`
+- Wrote message, saved with `:wq`

+---

+## 💡 Learning Reflection
+Even small actions like learning `:wq` in Git or using float layouts help build strong CSS and Git foundation.
+Today was a light but useful day.